 Final Thoughts on website security

 If you’re serious about protecting your website and your customers’ data, pick one tool from this list and begin scanning your site for vulnerabilities now on a regular basis such as every 2 weeks.
-It’s free and valuable and should be a regular part of website security you do.
+It’s free and valuable and should be a regular part of the website security you do.
+If you don’t have time for managing your site, hire an IT manager.
+Want more information?
+Click here.